EricZinda/Perplexity/backlog.md

             I don't know the way you used: and because it is _and_c(e, e, e) and we don't know that one,  The index goes to and_c

+        - USER: what vegetarian options can you offer I don't know the words: offer
+            Waiter: What can I get you?
+            - Also: USER: what vegetarian options can you cook I don't know the words: cook
+                Waiter: What can I get you?
         - I don't know the words: hamburger
             - Use chatgpt to give a better error
         - that would be it, thanks